 - Cost is $50/day per person

-- These FastPasses can be booked up to 90 days out (vs. the 60 days window "regular" FastPasses have for onsite guests)
+- These FastPasses can be booked up to 90 days from your check out date (vs. the 60 days from your check in window “regular” FastPasses have for onsite guests)

 - No FastPass+ tier restrictions in booking; however, you can’t repeat the same attraction more than once using FastPass+